aaronland/fingerprint/README.md

 ![](docs/images/fingerprint-controls-640.jpg)

-`fingerprint` is an opionated vector drawing application built Dimitry Baranovskiy's [raphael.js](https://github.com/DmitryBaranovskiy/raphael) and a modified version of Ian Li's [raphael-sketchpad](https://github.com/ianli/raphael-sketchpad/).
+`fingerprint` is an opionated vector drawing application built on top of Dimitry Baranovskiy's [raphael.js](https://github.com/DmitryBaranovskiy/raphael) and a modified version of Ian Li's [raphael-sketchpad](https://github.com/ianli/raphael-sketchpad/).

 It is a single-page HTML5 web application for drawing closed paths (technically strokes that automatically close themselves) filled with a single colour (and opacity).
 The application has the ability to "undo" and "redo" individual paths as well the ability to remove individual paths by clicking on them (but I almost never use the feature).
 That's all it does, by design.